conan-io/conan-center-index/README.md

 Not all packages available in CCI will be provided by the [Comcast Artifactory](https://partners.artifactory.comcast.com) instance.

+### Branches

+* `entos-master`: the default branch for this repository.
+* `master`: the default branch for the upstream repository.
+* `upstream-update`: The branch used to merge updates from the upstream repository.

 ### Updating or providing a new package:

 1. Create a PR to update the repository.